oasis-open/openc2-jadn-software/examples/README.md

 are encoding alternatives derived from the same abstract syntax; they are not alternative syntax specifications requiring separate development and maintenance.

-**API / Verbose:** Structured data object as used by a Python application, and the direct JSON serialization of that object as produced by `json.dumps`.
+**API and JSON-verbose:** Structured data object as used by a Python application, and the direct JSON serialization of that object as produced by `json.dump`.
 Python literal notation is similar but not identical to JSON, so the JSON examples shown here would need to be slightly edited for use as Python literals if they contain boolean or null values.

 **API Flat:** Some developers may find it more convenient to work with flattened data values, e.g. a dictionary containing only primitive data values instead of a dictionary containing nested complex data.
-The JAEN package includes routines `flatten` and `fluff` to convert between structured and flat Python dicts.
+The JAEN package includes routines `flatten` and `fluff` to convert between structured and flat Python API values.

 **JSON-concise:** A message format shown primarily to illustrate how positional encoding eliminates the need to transmit dictionary keys with every message.
 This format produces messages intermediate